swatitayal/Algorithms_Part3/README.md

 ---

 ### Problem 6:
-GGiven a string, find length of the longest substring with all distinct characters.
-For example, for input "abca", the output is 3 as "abc" is the longest substring with all distinct characters.
+Given a string, find length of the longest substring with all distinct characters.

 [YouTube link](https://youtu.be/FQdrvxueum0)